 Vinyl Windows Enhance a Modern Landmark in an Artisan Community

-El Paso, Texas is known as a growing urban arts community.
-The city needed a new mixed-use residential complex that was uniquely designed with artistic flair and would be an affordable option for local El Paso artists to call home.
+In this growing urban arts community, the city needed a new mixed-use residential complex that was uniquely designed with artistic flair and would be an affordable option for local artists to call home.

 An Artistic Design